hpc/pavilion2/docs/tutorials/extracting_results.rst

 **TASK**:

 - Add 'baseline' pavilion variable to your config under 'variables' set to 23.
-- Then use it to produce an 'adj_pflops' result values, which should be the extracted pflops value divided by that baseline.
+- Then use it to produce an 'adj_tflops' result values, which should be the extracted tflops value divided by that baseline.

 .. _github: https://github.com/hpc/pavilion2